rmueck/vimrc/README.md

 - **vim-nerdtree-tabs** Add automatically nerdtree on every new tab.
 - **tcomment_vim** Easily manage comments in every programming language.
 - **vim-airline** Lean & mean status/tabline for vim that's light as air.
+- **vim-surround** Surround.vim is all about "surroundings": parentheses, brackets, quotes, XML tags, and more.
+The plugin provides mappings to easily delete, change and add such surroundings in pairs.

 Also you'll find a snippets directory with a custom list of [snippet for Puppet](https://github.com/ricciocri/vimrc/blob/master/snippets/puppet.snippets).